xcart/xcart-docs/_pages/kb_en/modules/product_filter.md

 ![settings.png]({{site.baseurl}}/attachments/ref_6e82A7rL/settings.png)

-   * **Enable "In stock only" filter**: If enabled, the 'In stock' selector will be added to the filter block.
+   * **Enable "In stock only" filter**: If this setting is enabled, the filter block includes an 'In stock' selector allowing shoppers to specify whether they want to find only the products that are in stock or the products that are out of stock as well.
+If it disabled, no such selector is provided.

-   * **Enable "Price range" filter**: If enabled, the filter will allow users to specify the desired price range.
+   * **Enable "Price range" filter**: If this setting is enabled, the filter block provides a range slider allowing users to specify the desired price range.
+If it disabled, no such slider is provided.

-   * **Enable "Attributes" filter**: If enabled, the filter block will display the choice of attributes available for the products.
+   * **Enable "Attributes" filter**: If this setting is enabled, the filter block allows users to choose product attributes.
+If it disabled, filtering by attributes is not provided.

      {% note info %}
-     For the "Attributes" filter to be displayed, you need to have attributes set up in your store.
+     For the "Attributes" filter to be displayed, you need to have attributes configured in your store.
 For more info on the configuration of attributes, see {% link "Product classes and attributes" ref_T90ZcEpP %}.
      {% endnote %}

-   * **Enable "Tags" filter**: If enabled, the filter will show the tags available for search.
+   * **Enable "Tags" filter**: If this setting is enabled, the filter block allows users to choose product tags.
+If it disabled, filtering by product tags is not provided.

      {% note info %}
-     For the "Tags" filter to be displayed, you need to have product tags set up in your store.
+     For the "Tags" filter to be displayed, you need to have product tags configured in your store.
 For more info, see {% link "Product Tags" ref_6nFoxYf1 %}.
      {% endnote %}

-   * **Show only available attributes and tags for products in category**: If enabled, X-Cart generates a data cache that is used to display in the filter only the attribute values and tags that are actually used for the products in the category being viewed.
+   * **Show only available attributes and tags for products in category**: If this setting is enabled, X-Cart generates a data cache that is used to display in the filter block only the attribute values and tags that are actually used for the products in the category being viewed.
+Enabling this option will make a page load faster since only a set of attributes and tags will be counted (as opposed to _all_ the attributes and tags available in the store).
+Enabling this setting may be especially useful for stores with a high inventory turnover ratio.

-     {% note info %}
-     Enabling this option will make a page load faster since only a set of particular attributes and tags will be counted, but not all the attributes and tags available in your store.
-It is essential for stores with a high inventory turnover ratio.
-     {% endnote %}

    * **Cache reset mode**: This setting can be used to specify whether you want cache to be generated on the fly or to be removed when attribute, tag or product data is changed.
 The first option will allow working with the actual inventory but will slow down the page loading as it will be necessary to cache the filters each time.
 If you do not update your inventory too often, using the second option is recommended.

      {% note info%}
-     If the "Remove cache when ..." option is selected, a category page cache will be removed and generated anew the first time this page is opened after you change products, categories or attributes data.
+     If the option "Remove cache when ..." is selected, a category page cache will be removed and generated anew the first time this page is opened after you change products, categories or attributes data.
 The first page loading may last more than usual as time will be spent on cache regeneration.
      {% endnote %}

    * **Sort order for class attributes** (available only if the "Attributes" filter is enabled): Here you can specify whether the attributes should be sorted alphabetically or manually.